wizelineacademy/GEPP-IntroToAzure-2022/Sesiones/Sesion 9 : Manejo de Costos.md

 # Temas :

-● Describe Azure Virtual Machines

-● Describe Azure Virtual Desktop

-● Describe Azure Containers

-● Describe Azure Functions
+● Describe factors that can affect costs in Azure

+● Compare the Pricing and Total Cost of Ownership calculators

-● Describe Azure Virtual Private Networks
+● Describe the Azure Cost Management tool

-● Describe Azure ExpressRoute
+● Describe the purpose of tags

-● APIM Services

 # Material :